nsidc/ms2gt/00README.txt

 projection only.
 The modifications to grids.c in 0.23 caused problems with the other projections, particularly to the Cylindrical Equal Area Ellipsoidal projection.

+As of 0.27, wdbpltc.c routine ufree(), changed return to return(0) since ufree() is defined as returning an int.
+Thanks to Jack Saba of NASA Goddard who reported this bug which was preventing successful compilation under Mac OSX 10.8.